Arodys Vizcaíno: Seattle Mariners (2019)

 On May 20, 2019, Vizcaíno and Jesse Biddle were traded to the Seattle Mariners in exchange for Anthony Swarzak.
 As he had undergone season-ending surgery prior to the trade, Vizcaíno did not pitch for the Mariners and elected free agency following the season.

 New York Mets

 On November 4, 2020, Vizcaino signed a minor league deal with the New York Mets.
 Vizcaíno spent the 2021 season with the Triple-A Syracuse Mets.
 He made 7 appearances, posting a 2.35 ERA and 14 strikeouts.
 He was released on November 11, 2021.

 Kansas City Royals

 On January 13, 2022, Vizcaíno signed a minor league contract with the Kansas City Royals.
-He was assigned to the Triple-A Omaha Storm Chasers to begin the year.

-On May 30, 2022, Vizcaíno was selected to the active roster.
-He was sent outright to Triple-A on June 16.
+On May 30, Vizcaíno had his contract selected to the active roster.
+In 7 games for Kansas City, he struggled to a 6.35 ERA with 3 strikeouts across 5 2/3 innings pitched.
+On June 16, Vizcaíno was removed from the 40–man roster and sent outright to the Triple-A Omaha Storm Chasers.
+In 16 games for Omaha, he pitched to a 1.76 ERA with 19 strikeouts and 7 saves across 15 1/3 innings of work.
+Vizcaíno was released by the Royals organization on December 9.

+Leones de Yucatán

+On June 14, 2023, Vizcaíno signed with the Leones de Yucatán of the Mexican League.
+In 9 appearances for Yucatán, he did not concede a run, striking out 12 and recording 3 saves in 9 innings of work.
+Vizcaíno became a free agent following the season.

+On June 16, 2024, Vizcaíno re–signed with Yucatán.
+In 5 games for Yucatán, he logged a 5.40 ERA with three strikeouts and one save across five innings of relief.
+Vizcaíno became a free agent following the season.

 Scouting profile

 Vizcaíno's fastball has been recorded as fast as 101 mph.